PelmeenidHapukoorega/Solutions-Architect/Moodul1/Theory/Theory-Infra.md

 * Are not directly accessible.
 * Are grouped into: Azure regions or Azure availability Zones.

-# Azure Resources & Resource groups.
+# Azure Resources and Resource groups.

 **Key Takeaways**
 * **Resource** is a basic building block, basically anything you create is a resource (VM, databases, etc).